mariozig/saltbroth-nextjs/MIGRATION_PLAN.md

-# Content Migration Plan: Supabase to MDX-based File System
+# Content Architecture Plan: MDX-based File System

 ## Summary

-This document outlines the plan to migrate content management from Supabase to a file system-based approach using MDX files.
-The migration will cover all non-authentication content types including prompts, categories, output samples, and LLMs, while maintaining multi-language support.
+This document outlines the plan to implement a file system-based approach for content management using MDX files.
+This architecture will cover all non-authentication content types including prompts, categories, output samples, and LLMs, while maintaining multi-language support.

 ## Overview

-### Current System
-- Content stored in Supabase database tables
-- Separate tables for categories, prompts, LLMs, and output samples
-- Relational structure with foreign key relationships

-### Target System
+### New System
 - Content stored as MDX files in the file system
 - Directory structure based on content type and locale
 - Rich, interactive content using MDX components